solayer-labs/solayer-cli/README.md

 Interact with our restaking program by calling the `restake` function to allow end users to restake a specified amount of tokens from the user into LRT tokens.

-As we are enforcing TVL targets as we run our staking epochs, partners integrating with us can call the partner restaking API that allows them to obtain a counter signature from the Solayer signer.
-This is because all staking deposit transactions interacting with the restaking program need to be co-signed by the Solayer signer before the deposit can be processed by the program.
+Partners integrating with us can call the partner restaking API.
+This allows us to track the amount of stake referred from each of our partners, and be able to allocate incentives and delegations appropriately.

 Accounts: The restake function interacts with various accounts:

 - Signer (mutable, signer): The user or entity initiating the transaction
-- SolayerAdmin: An admin account for additional checks or balances
 - LST and LRT Mints: Token mints for the two types of tokens involved in restaking
 - lstAta, rstAta: User's token accounts for LST and RST tokens.
 - vault and pool: Accounts that hold tokens and manage state during operations.